bosalomon/pyapjlink/README.md

-# pypjlink2
+# pypjlink3

 Implementation of the PJLink Class 1 protocol to control projectors.

-Fork of pypjlink which is no longer maintained, with support for Optoma projectors
+Fork of pypjlink which is no longer maintained, switching to asyncio

 ## Usage
 ```python